-Exozin Girl is an sowerful, brave a souper here who can sowe the wholey which the wholey what Exozin Girl weres?
-She has many offerent sights which the troopers in dignint meshuns.
-She has sportly and colerent swimingsoot, bright golden slipers, pink tool glurs.
-Also the has a thing soot which the wairs that a tripler soot glurs.
-Also the has a tripler soot glurs.
-Epoin Girl has a number of spectacient and
+Exozin Girl is an sowergul, brave some some the wholey words.
+Howe you ever anedered what Exozin Girl weres?
+She has many offerent sights which she traited in dignint meshins.
+She has sportly and colleged swimingsoot, bright golden slipers, pink tool glives.
+Also she has a strong soot which she would she would she would she would say that which she would she would so sport soot glives.
+Epoin Girl has a number of sportscars and

-In the cloudy sky I saw A merciles mean dragon With a powerful pointy tail As long as a traintrack Smashing the huge big ben.
-In the cloudy sky I Sow A nighty monthous dragon With sharp daws As sharp as a dager Destroying a expensive car.
-In the cloudy sky I saw A deardly dangous dragon With a Smoke Smelly breath to Hot like a burning oven I h the doady sky I sow A huge heartless dragon With glappy wings Gigantic like windsor castle Demolshing a Village
+In the doudy sky I saw A merciles mean dragon With a powerful pointy tail

+As long as a traintrack

+5 mashing the huge big ben.

+In the cloudy sky I Saw A mighty menthous dragon

+As sharp as a dager

+Destroying a expensive car.

+I'm the doudy sky I saw A deardly dangous dragon

+With a Smoke smelly breath to Hot like a burning over

+I h the doudy sky I sow

+A huge heartless dragon With Jlappy wings

+Demotshing a Village